TheOdinProject/curriculum/nodeJS/express-basics/Express-Introduction.md

 - Describe and use middleware.
 - Describe error handling in Express.
 - Describe what the main parts of an Express app might look like.

+#### Setting up a Node development environment
+- Describe Express development environment.
+- Import Express into an application using NPM.
+- Create and run applications using the Express application generator tool
+- Set up a development environment for Express on your computer.

 ### Assignment